-- Right, click on the new cell and we will get the below option which is shown below.
+- Right, click on the new cell, and we will get the option shown below.

 - Choose the option paste special.

-- Select the fourth option in paste special which is called transpose as shown in the below screenshot which is highlighted in yellow color.
+- Select the fourth option in paste special, transpose, as shown in the below screenshot, highlighted in yellow.

-- Once we click on transpose we will get the below output as follows.
+- Once we click on transpose, we will get the following output.

-In the above screenshot, we can see the difference that row has been changed to column and column has been changed to rows in excel.
-In this way, we can easily convert the given data from row to column and column to row in excel.
-For the end user, if there is a huge data, this transpose will be very useful and it saves a lot of time instead of typing it and we can avoid duplication.
+In the above screenshot, we can see that rows have been changed to the column, and the column has been changed to rows in Excel.
+This way, we can easily convert the given data from row to column and column to row in Excel.
+For the end-user, if there is a huge amount of data, this transpose will be very useful, and it saves a lot of time instead of typing it, and we can avoid duplication.

-In this example, we will convert rows to the column in excel and see how to use transpose the employee salary data by following the below steps.
+In this example, we will convert rows to columns in Excel and see how to transpose the employee salary data by following the steps below.

-Consider the above screenshot which has id number, emp name, HRA, Allowance, and Special Allowance.
-Suppose we need to convert the data column to rows in these cases TRANSPOSE function will be very useful to convert it which saves time instead of entering the data.
-We will see how to convert the column to row with the below steps.
+Consider the above screenshot, which has the id number, emp name, HRA, Allowance, and Special Allowance.
+Suppose we need to convert the data column to rows; in these cases, the TRANSPOSE function will be very useful to convert it, which saves time instead of entering the data.
+We will see how to convert the column to a row with the below steps.

 - Click on the cell and copy the entire range of data as shown below.